Formal first integrals and higher variational equations: Jet filtering methods and computation of formal first integrals

-each of these row vectors $g_1^{\p{1}} ,\dots,g_{n-1}^{\p{1}}$ is the potential gradient of a formal first integral and all $n-1$ of them are linearly independent.
-In other words, they are the outputs of Lemma \ref{lemma1}.
+each of these row vectors $g_1^{\p{1}} ,\dots,g_{n-1}^{\p{1}}$ is the gradient of a formal first integral and all $n-1$ of them are linearly independent.
 The next step would be to integrate the second variational system (from here onwards only quadratures are needed):

 invert the fundamental matrix for $\p{\mathrm{LVE}^2}$,

 and multiply it by the second-order filter matrix